DataVisHub/gojs-course/lessons/lesson-04-basic-group-templates.md

 };
 ```

-As you can see declaring a group template, we should see how it looks.
+As you can see declaring a group template works the same way as for nodes and links.
 We just need to assign a new map to `groupTemplateMap` in which we pass our template.

 Now that we've registered our group template it'd be good to see how it looks.